20v Avant (Pearl)

 Usage: Daily-Driver

 Odd & Unique About This Car: While Pearl/Platinum examples are some of the most common 20v configurations, this car has seen a lot throughout its lifetime and in turn is not wearing a good portion of its original parts.
-You can pick this one out in a crowd as its features a non-wiper, non-quattro script liftgate which was sourced from Europe when the car was rear ended at some point in its life.
+You can pick this one out in a crowd as it features a non-wiper, non-quattro script liftgate which was sourced from Europe when the car was rear ended at some point in its life.

 Name Origin: There is a running joke at the shop that usually when CIS/Motronic cars have fueling issues, the first thing that should be checked is the injectors; which I never do, because for the last 50 cars I’ve owned it’s never been bad injectors causing running issues.
 Well, lo-and-behold, this is the first car where the injectors were so gummed up and rusty that it was preventing it from getting back on the road.
 So, his name is Spritz, short for Einspritzer (fuel injector in German).